 Data capture and storage

-If you choose to complete our website contact form, enquiring about our services, this information will be sent via email to firstname.lastname@example.org, which is accessed by our sales team for processing your enquiry.
+If you choose to complete our website contact form, enquiring about our services, this information will be processed via HubSpot and accessed by our sales and marketing team for processing your enquiry.
 We will store your information for the purpose of your enquiry and to contact you in the future if we believe our other services, resources or business updates will be of interest.
 You can opt-out of such communications at any time by clicking the preference centre link in the email.

 For sales and marketing purposes we may collect the following personal data – name, job title, company name, company address, business email address, telephone number and your areas of interest where this is provided.

 If you would like to change how we process your information for marketing purposes, you can opt-out at any time by clicking the link in an email or emailing email@example.com.